AZheng1234/AZheng1234.github.io/StockX/README.md

 #### Where should we start?
 #### If you want to view the full dataset, open the following link in a new tab.
 #### [StockX Project Data](https://docs.google.com/spreadsheets/d/1VxAQSSVYZIjkwwO6W6RQ8l1BCVW3h5S1h9pl-n1kexs/edit?usp=sharing)
-#### You will be able to view all of the complex formulas I spent un unnecessary amount of time writing to make this dataset! :D
+#### You will be able to view all of the complex formulas I spent an unnecessary amount of time writing to make this dataset! :D

 #### A RNG sheet is included from which I randomly draw data from to create the attributes for other tables.
 The sheet includes:
 * List of all 50 states